The Dangers of Trying to Nurture Self-Esteem

-Most well intentioned parents offer their kids all sorts of positive statements, and try to support their self-esteem.
-Yet, it rarely has its intended affect.
-For kids who are struggling with self-esteem issues, it often has the negative affect, as kids become more and more dependent on the feedback of their parents, rather than turning to their own sense of self confidence that comes from within.
+Most well-intentioned parents offer their kids all sorts of positive statements and try to support their self-esteem.
+Yet, it rarely has its intended effect.
+For kids who are struggling with self-esteem issues, it often has a negative effect, as kids become more and more dependent on the feedback of their parents, rather than turning to their own sense of self-confidence that comes from within.

 Just remember it’s called “self-confidence” not “parent confidence.”

 Myth number four: Harsh or critical parenting is not a factor in self-esteem development.

-I have worked with dozens of parents who come to me to help their child gain a greater sense of self-confidence.
+I have worked with dozens of parents who come to me to help their children gain a greater sense of self-confidence.
 Yet, many of these parents are harsh, critical, and constantly controlling and directing their kids.
-They simply can’t allow their children to have a moment to make a choice, and experience the consequences of the choice.
+They simply can’t allow their children to have a moment to make a choice and experience the consequences of the choice.
 This overly controlling, or critical parenting style represents a constant threat to your child’s self-esteem.
-This is perhaps the most important factor to focus on, if you want to ensure your child’s healthy development.
+This is perhaps the most important factor to focus on if you want to ensure your child’s healthy development.
 Make a commitment to abolish your negative attitude and perspective, and your kids will have the opportunity to realize what an amazing, magical experience life can be and how wonderful it is to be their unique self.

 Myth number five: If you don’t do something, their self-esteem will suffer.

 Let’s just check this for a moment.
 Do you have any data to support this?
 Is there any real research that would suggest that this conclusion is true?

 I would suggest to you that there is very little data to support that that’s true.

 Now don’t get me wrong.
 What you do will make a difference.
 It’s just that the way that you’re doing it will likely make things worse.
 When you approach the thought of your child’s self-esteem from a totally different angle, you’ll see that you can nurture healthy self-confidence but in a natural, relaxed and trusting manner.